Americans are in Revolt. Countervailing power is the only solution!

 The greed exhibited by one corporation during this period forced another corporation to be as greedy as the first or go out of business.
 So, corporations and the men (at the time) who ran them, chose to be as greedy as they could be.
 They viewed it as much a matter of survival as a means to success.

 The conditions were perfect.
-There was a large supply of labor from overseas immigration from South of the Border or from Ireland and other counties in famine, and thus there were many needy families willing to send any member into the factory.
+Just as in 2021m there was a large supply of labor from overseas immigration from South of the Border or from Ireland and other counties in famine, and thus there were many needy families willing to send any member into the factory or sweat-lands.
 This set the stage for the ultimate labor arbitrage.
 So, let's examine this notion of labor arbitrage in light of countervailing power.
-Quite simply, Labor arbitrage is the movement of the wage which industry must pay for workers to the lowest possible level.
+Quite simply, labor arbitrage is the movement of the wage which industry must pay for workers to the lowest possible level.

 Labor arbitrage creates big hurts in lots of regular people.
-In many ways in 2016, the "new immigrants," undocumented workers," "illegal foreign nationals," or quite simply, "illegal aliens, are driving American wages down again to the point of labor arbitrage, and it is not by accident.
+In many ways in 2021, the "new immigrants," undocumented workers," "illegal foreign nationals," or quite simply, "illegal aliens, are driving American wages down again to the point of labor arbitrage, and it is not by accident.
 The US Chamber of Commerce is 100% in favor of the continuance of such practices.

 The Robber Barons are documented as having exploited Americans, using sweatshops with abysmally low wages.
 They were fully in control of the labor arbitrage.
 If workers had to work just 10 hours a day, it was an easy shop but sometimes the periods included 18-hour work shifts, without overtime pay.
 The abuses of the period included child labor; inadequate safety, minimal health and environmental safeguards; and of course, no pension or health benefits--for most Americans.

-There seemed to be no escape. if a worker of that era tried to change his plight, he might be summarily discharged for union organizing.
-There were a lot of reasons for families to just accept their condition as it was dealt.
+There seemed to be no escape. if a worker of that era tried to change his or her plight, they might be summarily discharged for union organizing.
+There were a lot of reasons for families to just accept their conditions as they were dealt.
 The Robber Barons assured that those who accepted their dire circumstances were able to survive, though in the most meager ways.
+Nobody killed anybody.